opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 ### Setting up OAuth (Optional)

-If you don't have an existing OAuth authorizer, create one using Amazon Cognito by following the [Bedrock AgentCore documentation](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/runtime-mcp.html#runtime-mcp-appendix).
+If you don't have an existing OAuth authorizer, create one using Amazon Cognito by following the instructions provided in the [Bedrock AgentCore documentation](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/runtime-mcp.html#runtime-mcp-appendix).

 ### Configuring AgentCore deployment